Fyssion/followmeback/README.md

 The extension has been tested on Chromium, but idk how to actually install it since I don't use Chrome.
 Feel free to add instructions in a PR if you figure it out.

+## Privacy Policy

+This extension does not collect user data.
+All information processing occurs strictly on-device, and no remote connections are made.